Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 [TCPIP_UDP_CLOSE](#442-tcpip_udp_close-close-a-udp-connection), or aborted by using [TCPIP_TCP_ABORT](#453-tcpip_tcp_abort-abort-a-tcp-connection).
 These routines expect the connection number returned by [TCPIP_TCP_OPEN](#451-tcpip_tcp_open-open-a-tcp-connection) as an input parameter.

+The implementation may use the _"TCPIP_TCP_OPEN is a blocking operation"_ to announce that the routine will go throught the entire connection process synchronously, and will not return until either the connection is completed (the ESTABLISHED or the CLOSE_WAIT state is reached) or fails.
+Client applications may use this flag to be aware that the routine may take a long time to return.

+**Note for client application developers:** The usual procedure after opening an active connection is to enter a loop to wait while the connection is being established (while the connection status returned by [TCPIP_TCP_STATE](#454-tcpip_tcp_state-get-the-state-of-a-tcp-connection) is either SYN-SEND or SYN-RECEIVED).
+When entering such a loop it's important to take in account that the server might send data and close the connection very quickly, thus progressing to the CLOSE_WAIT state and not giving TCPIP_TCP_STATE the opportunity to ever return ESTABLISHED as the state of the connection.
+Therefore, applications should NOT assume that TCPIP_TCP_STATE will eventually return ESTABLISHED as the state of the connection;
+they should check for CLOSE_WAIT as well (or even better, for robustness they should detect any unexpected state and abort the connection).

+#### About TLS support

+**Note:** TLS support was introduced in version 1.1 of the specification.
+Implementations of version 1.0 don't provide any support for TLS and will always ignore the "Verify the server certificate" flag and the "Address of the server host name for certificate validation" field in the parameters block.

+When the "Use TLS" flag is not set in the connection parameters block, the connection must be done without using TLS.
+When the flag is set there are the following possibilities:

+* The connection is active

+  * "Verify the server certificate" flag is not set: the implementation must not perform any kind of validation for the certificate provided by the server.

+  * "Verify the server certificate" flag is not set and "Address of the server host name for certificate validation" is non-zero: the validity of the certificate provided by the server must be verified, and if there is any error, then the connection must be closed immediately.
+As part of the validation, the host name in the certificate must be compared against the host name supplied in the parameters block; if they aren't identical the certificate is considered to be invalid.

+   * "Verify the server certificate" flag is not set and "Address of the server host name for certificate validation" is zero: the validity of the certificate provided by the server must be verified, and if there is any error, then the connection must be closed immediately.
+However the host name in the certificate must be ignored.

+* The connection is passive

+  * The implementation must provide a valid certificate to be checked by the client that initiated the connection.

+If the _The server certificate can be verified when opening a TCP connection with TLS_ feature flag is not set, then the server certificate is never verified and the implementation always ignores the value of the "Verify the server certificate" flag of the connection parameters block, acting as if it was zero.

+If the connection needs to be closed due to a TLS related error, it's strongly recommended to provide a meaningful code in the "Close reason" field when [TCPIP_TCP_STATE](#454-tcpip_tcp_state-get-the-state-of-a-tcp-connection) is executed for the connection.

+In order to properly handle TLS the implementation will need to store and handle certificates and private keys.
+How this is done is outside the scope of this specification.

 **ERROR CODES**

 * ERR_OK